St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 In fact, one of the reasons I decided to visit St Paul’s in 2020 was thanks to the pandemic-induced lack of tourists in the city, which basically meant I had St Paul’s all to myself!

-As was the fact I visited in November, later in the afternoon to be precise, when the sunset was happening around 5pm.
+I visited St Paul’s in November, later in the afternoon, when sunset was around 5pm.

-This meant that at the end of my visit, when I was up in the Galleries, I was able to witness the views from St Paul’s Dome across London during golden hour!
+This meant that at the end of my visit, when I was up in the Galleries, I was able to witness golden hours views across London from St Paul’s Dome.

 Honestly, the views where incredible here and certainly the soft orange hues made it even more special.